microsoft/PowerStig/StigData/Archive/formatting.md

 ## Challenge

-* It feels like there is a conspiracy at DISA to make PowerSTIG parser a PIA to maintain.
-* I keep seeing Issues opened to update the parser for the latest STIG X
+* STIGs are not written in a consistent format and cannot be repeatedly parsed correctly.
-* No easy way to fix Spelling \ Formatting issues
+* No easy way to fix Spelling \ Formatting issues.

 ## Purposed solution